CarsonMcKinstry/iron-oxide-documentation/option/methods/maporelse.md

 # mapOrElse

-`Option.mapOr` transforms the contained value and returns it, returning the value returned by the provided closer if the `Option` is `None`.
+`Option.mapOr` transforms the contained value and returns it, returning the value returned by the provided closure if the `Option` is `None`.

 ```typescript
 Option<T>.mapOrElse<U> = (def: () => U, proj: (value: T) => U) => U;